alexandre-poirier/GOLO-Graphql-backend-assignment/README.md

 ## Notes on the endpoints of the backend

 The GraphQL programming paradigm involves something different from a standard REST backend.
-I will be creating the following POST endoints that will enable the client to retrieve, modify, create or delete resources on the same endpoint by respecting the GraphQL schema definition (if it has the required rights of course):
+I will be creating the following 1 endpoint ("/") that will enable the client to retrieve, modify, create or delete resources by respecting the GraphQL schema definition (if it has the required rights of course).

-* POST /building
-* POST /user
-* POST /package
-* POST /login

 ## Notes on authentication and authorization